 The parking lot across Highland does have some open areas with picnic tables.
 These are not particularly picturesque, but if you parked there, they’re convenient.

 Overall, I recommend grabbing the first suitable picnic spot that you can find, because if you try to go back to it later, it will be gone!

 Visit the Museum If You Need to Kill Some Time

 If you have some time to kill before the show starts, visit the Hollywood Bowl Museum before the entrance.
 You’ll get to see the history of the bowl and hear performances from every decade that it was open, including performances by the Beatles.
 It’s kinda neat and worth stopping by.
 It’s never crowded and not well-known, so keep it our secret!
 It’s on the left side of the walkway as you head up to the entrance.

 Unfortunately, it’s outside of the concert gates, so make sure to leave some time to queue up to get in.

 If you took all of my advice, you won’t need to mess around with food too much because you picnicked beforehand.
 Later, when it gets dark, you should be nice and warm because you brought your jackets and a blanket.
 Towards the end of the show, your butt won’t be sore after sitting on the hard bench because you brought or rented seat cushions.
 Oh, and if you need to use the restroom, it should be easy to get out of your row because you chose seats near the aisles!

 How to Get Out Quickly

-When the concert is over, I like to exit towards stage right (your left as you are looking at the stage).
+When the concert is over, I like to exit to the left of the stage (aka “stage right” from the performer’s point of view), even though it’s slightly longer, distance-wise.
 Fewer people go that way, and I believe it moves faster.
 This is why I like to get seats closer to stage right.